 A Rutland Water Wedding: Rutland Wedding Photography

-Ian and Michelle got married in July at the picturesque Normanton Church, an iconic building at Rutland water and their reception bash at Braunston Village Hall, which is an old village hall in Rutland.
+Ian and Michelle got married in July at the picturesque Normanton Church, an iconic building at Rutland water and their reception bash at Braunston Village Hall, which is a village hall in Rutland.
 It was a gorgeous day and super chilled.

 The excitement before the wedding

 Ian and Michelle got ready separately with their friends and family around them.
 I met Michelle first upon her arrival to Normanton Church.
 She arrived before Ian in a lush vintage car provided by ‘Rutland Wedding Cars’ and was escorted to the waiting room at the far end of the church where she waited and watched the guests arrive.
 The wedding party then walked the short distance to the ceremony.
 Guests really took in the views of Rutland Water on this glorious day whilst walking up and waiting to go inside.

 Getting hitched at Rutland Water

-The ceremony was a legal ceremony at the stunning church at Rutland Water.
+The wedding ceremony was a legal wedding ceremony at the stunning church at Rutland Water.
 The iconic and unique Normanton Church sits on the water and truly is the pride of Rutland.
 It is a magnificent, historic building with stunning views across the reservoir.
-It's no wonder this was the first and only choice for Michelle and Ian to get wed at.
-It's also in their own home county and local to their town.
-During the ceremony guests entered while a talented guitarist played setting the ambience.
+It’s no wonder this was the first and only choice for Michelle and Ian to get married at.
+It’s also in their own home county and local to their town.
+During the wedding ceremony guests entered while a talented guitarist played setting the ambience.
 It was a relaxed and beautiful service with smiles, laughs and tears of joy all round.

 The outdoor party